-It is difficult to believe that the mining around the nearby Oak Flat parcel will not affect Apache Leap or cause subsidence in the area, especially with the quantity of ore to be removed and the method of mining - block cave - indicated by RCC.
-According to a 2002 report which examined several case histories of block cave mines, "No evidence was found that subsidence effects at underground hardrock mines using block caving can be managed or mitigated short of not mining.4 activities are the key threats to Apache Leap and could destroy this area, how does this section help at all?
-How will any potential impacts be monitored?
+It is difficult to believe that the mining around the nearby Oak Flat parcel will not affect Apache Leap or cause subsidence in the area, especially with the quantity of ore to be removed and the method of mining - block cave - indicated by RCM.
+According to a 2002 report which examined several case histories of block cave mines, "No evidence was found that subsidence effects at underground hardrock mines using block caving can be managed or mitigated short of not mining."

 If mining around Apache Leap cannot be affected by the so-called protections of Apache Leap outlined in the bill, then what good are these protections?
-If it is determined that mining
+If it is determined that mining activities are the key threats to Apache Leap and could destroy this area, how does this section help at all?
+How will any potential impacts be monitored?